legends2k/blog/content/projects/_index.md

 ## Navmesh Pather

+{{< figure src="navmesh-pather.webp" link="navmesh-pather.webp" caption="Navigation Mesh based path finder" >}}

 An optimized navigation mesh based path finding system for strategy games.
 It uses funnel narrowing (string-pulling) algorithm for optimized, realistic paths.

 **Link**: [Live Demo](https://bbcdn.githack.com/rmsundaram/tryouts/raw/dev/CG/WebGL/NavmeshPather/midpoint/level.html)

 **Used**: Geometry, Graph, HTML5/Canvas, JavaScript ♦ Cross-platform

 ## Geometric Transforms 101

+{{< figure src="2d-xforms-101.webp" link="2d-xforms-101.webp" caption="Interactive tutorial on graphics transforms" >}}

   A [GameDev.net featured](http://www.gamedev.net/page/resources/_/technical/math-and-physics/2d-transforms-101-r4212) interactive tutorial on geometric transformations for programmers favouring intuition over mathematical rigour; concepts explained are illustrated with animation.
 In addition to elementary transforms on points, it also treats coordinate system and hierarchical transforms; shows mappings from active and passive viewpoints.
 It can be viewed on a browser and in any form factor, as it only uses HTML5 and vector graphics.